Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Results

 In the later stages of the annealing protocol, the quenching magnetic field is smaller than the saturation field.
 As a result, the system no longer resets to a fully polarized state.
 Instead, it can evolve into other labyrinthine patterns that are energetically close to its current configuration.
 This facilitates the emergence of configurations with approximately 50$\%$ dark region area.
 Consequently, as the protocol progresses, both Type~A and Type~B measurements exhibit a convergence toward an equal area fraction.
+In practice, the resulted segmentations have a slight bias towards dark regions.

-\subsection{Defect Count}
+\subsection{Defect count}

 Fig.~\ref{fig:number_of_defects} shows the evolution of defect counts during the annealing procedure.
 In Type~B measurements, the quenched state begins with a higher number of defects, which gradually decreases and stabilizes at a lower value as annealing progresses, consistent with Ref.\cite{okubo2024}.
 In contrast, Type A measurements start with a slightly lower defect count in the quenched state, which stabilizes at a higher value in the annealed state, eventually converging toward the defect count of Type~B. Although the step dependence differs between Type~A and Type~B, junctions and terminals within the same sequence display similar step-dependent trends.
 This behavior reflects the topological nature of these defects: junctions and terminals cannot be created or annihilated individually through smooth stripe deformations, but only through pair creation or annihilation~\cite{shimizu2023}.